KShebek/cbe504/main.typ

 $ conc("A")_t = conc("A")_0 e^(-k_1 t). $<eq:sequentiial_A>
 Now we can substitute #ref(<eq:sequentiial_A>) into the expression for $r_"B "$ to arrive at
 $ (dif conc("B")) / (dif t) = conc("A")_0 e^(-k_1 t) - k_2 conc("B"). $
-The integration here is a bit messy, but one can readily show that
+The integration here is a bit messy, but one can show with some effort that
 $ conc("B")_t = (k_1 conc("A")_0) / (k_2 - k_1) (e^(-k_1 t) - e^(-k_2 t)). $<eq:sequential_B>
 From here, we can find $conc("C")_t$ by simplying relying on the conservation of mass:
 $ conc("C")_t = conc("A")_0 - conc("A")_t -conc("B")_t $